ACebecik/ecg_denoising/README.md

-# ecg_denoising_aws
+# ecg_denoising
-This repo shapes the thesis work into a more modular format and deploys on AWS Lambda.
+This repo shapes the thesis work into a more modular format.